angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

         kubectl rollout undo deployment.v1.apps/wordpress-deployment --to-revision=1 --namespace demo
         ```

 **We have a robust deployment, we can lost one pods it will be recreated, we can lost one container it will be recreated.
-That is super great but we can't load balance the traffic accross the replicas, we can just access it one by one.**
+That is super great but we can't load balance the traffic across the replicas, we can just access it one by one.**

 # Service

-*A kubernetes service is an endpoint used to spread the incoming traffic accross multiple pods providing the same service.*
+*A kubernetes service is an endpoint used to spread the incoming traffic across multiple pods providing the same service.*

 <img src="images/service.png"/>